curityio/anonmymous-authenticator/README.rst

 Building the Plugin
 ~~~~~~~~~~~~~~~~~~~

-You can build the plugin by issue the command ``gradle dist``.
+You can build the plugin by issue the command ``./gradlew dist``.
 This will produce a folder in the ``build`` directory with the plugin JAR file and all the dependencies needed called ``authenticators.anonymous``, which can be installed.

 Installing the Plugin
 ~~~~~~~~~~~~~~~~~~~~~

-To install the plugin, copy the full directory into ``${IDSVR_HOME}/usr/share/plugins`` on each node, including the admin node.
+To install the plugin, copy the contents of the ``authenticators.anonymous`` folder into ``${IDSVR_HOME}/usr/share/plugins`` on each node, including the admin node.
 For more information about installing plugins, refer to the `curity.io/plugins`_.

-Required Dependencies
-"""""""""""""""""""""

-For a list of the dependencies and their versions, run ``gradle dependencies``.
-Ensure that all of these are installed in the plugin group; otherwise, they will not be accessible to this plug-in and run-time errors will result.

 More Information
 ~~~~~~~~~~~~~~~~